chaoskagami/scangrab/README.md

 To use this, you'll need the following incredibly common tools: grep, sed, bash, wget, file, gunzip, and zip.
 If you don't have these...well, try not running it on android or a netgear router. :P

 Scangrab is incredibly simplistic, unlike a number of alternatives.
-It consists of multiple shell scripts (which can be merged using the 'merge' tool).
+It consists of multiple shell scripts, and that's it.
+Want one script?
+I've coded up the multiple scripts so they can all be clunked together into one script.

-Here's the list of sites it currently handles:
+Here's the list of sites it currently handles (with scraper indicating it can generate a series batch file):
  * Mangareader
- * Mangapark
+ * [scraper] Mangapark
- * Batoto
+ * [scraper] Batoto
- * Dynasty Scans
+ * [scraper] Dynasty Scans
  * Fakku
- * Most FoolSlide Sites (foolrulez, vortex-scans, etc)
+ * [scraper] Most FoolSlide Sites (foolrulez, vortex-scans, etc)

-Here's a list of the above which support the scraper functionality right now:
- * Batoto
- * FoolSlide
- * Mangapark

 Some of the scrapers accept an extra parameter of a filter.
 The modules supporting this:
  * Batoto (Extra: Language)